Pets Are Just Like Us

 Just as more humans are turning to cannabis to treat their own medical conditions, they’re also using it to heal their pets and ease their pain.
 CBD-infused doggy treats, along with tinctures and topical medicines, are available over the counter at pet stores nationwide.
 High-CBD, lowTHC pet medicine is common in states where cannabis is recreationally legal for humans.
 In Facebook groups, such as CBD Oil for Pets, members post stories about how the nonpsychoactive cannabinoid soothed Tigger’s anxious caterwauling and enabled Rex, who could barely get off the floor, to chase Frisbees over fences again.

-But even in states where marijuana is legally prescribed by doctors, veterinarians will not write one for your sick, suffering best friend.
+But even in states where cannabis is legally prescribed by doctors, veterinarians will not write one for your sick, suffering best friend.
 That’s because cannabis is still a Schedule 1 drug, according to the federal government; vets aren’t allowed to prescribe those.

 A growing number of veterinarians, however, are providing education on safely treating pets with cannabis.
 Such information is essential given the dizzying array of products.
 “I do not prescribe and I do not recommend,” says Casara Andre, a Denver area-based holistic vet.
 “But I will absolutely help a pet owner avoid harm for their animals.”